 The Role of the Thesis/Dissertation Committee

-In consultation with your supervisor, you will form a thesis/dissertation committee.
-The approval of each committee member on both the prospectus (see forms section) and the thesis/dissertation is required.
+In consultation with your thesis/dissertation advisor, you will form a thesis/dissertation committee.
+The approval of each committee member on both the prospectus and the thesis/dissertation is required.
+This is managed through the Prospectus form located here: